 We can't help feeling it might be a shame to restrict this one to a single box.
 Without specific numbers, there's no breakdown of percentage sales across Xbox One, PS4, and PC, but one has to imagine that Xbox Game Pass will have provided a significant boost in awareness and downloads.
 Even though the decision may be out of their hands, it's possible that a second game from Obsidian may get locked to Project Scarlett.

 If Microsoft are looking to double down on Xbox Game Pass, securing the sequel as an exclusive might help drive initial sales of their next gen hardware.
 They may have no choice but to leverage their ownership of Obsidian to add value for early adopters, but doing this could potentially alienate fans who've already planted their flags elsewhere.
 It's a tricky one, and we likely won't get an answer for a while.
 Wherever it ends up, The Outer Worlds definitely has legs, and doesn't deserve to be a one and done release.

 Drawing The Short Straw

-Red Dead Redemption 2 launched on PC as a piping hot mess.
-The main problems centre on the now infamous (for all the wrong reasons) Rockstar launcher crashes, bugs aplenty, and system requirements that ask your desktop to be hot wired into NASA's mission control in order to achieve a stable 60fps.
+Red Dead Redemption 2 launched on PC as a The main problems centre on the now infamous (for all the wrong reasons) Rockstar launcher crashes, bugs aplenty, and system requirements that ask your desktop to be hot wired into NASA's mission control in order to achieve a stable 60fps.
 It's a pretty embarrassing state of affairs, leaving Rockstar scrambling to release hot fixes and patch the issues.